 Today Christianity has three major streams, each possessing its own internal pluralism — the Catholic Communion, the Orthodox Christian Churches, and Protestant movements.
 Some would now argue that Anglicanism, which followed the course of the British Empire, and the Pentecostalism sweeping the globe constitute other major streams of the Christian tradition.
 But these broad categories hardly do justice to the hundreds of particular churches and denominations that have come into being through the centuries and continue to be born today.
 In the early twenty-first century, Christianity has more adherents than any other religious tradition on earth.
 One third of all humans call themselves Christians.
 The Christian scriptures have been translated into a multitude of languages as the Gospel, and this “good news” of Christ’s way has been communicated in cultures throughout the world.
 The great diversity of Christianity is one of its most striking characteristics.

 Christianity has continued to grow and change in the twenty-first century, with the rapid multiplication of Christian churches in Africa, including many vibrant independent churches.
 In Latin America, four centuries of Roman Catholic dominance is now being challenged by the rapid growth of Pentecostalism.
 By the late twentieth century, the majority of the world’s Christians lived in the southern hemisphere.
 While Christianity is growing most rapidly in Africa and Latin America, it is still the dominant religious tradition of Europe and North America.
-According to the Pew Forum on Religion and Public Life’s Religious Landscape Survey, 78 percent of people in the United States identify themselves as Christians.
+According to the Pew Forum on Religion and Public Life’s Religious Landscape Study, just over 70 percent of people in the United States identify themselves as Christians.